 With the breaker open and the closing spring discharged, remove auxiliary switch as described above but do not disconnect leads.
 Move switch toward side of mechanism far enough to clear motor and tie there temporarily.
-Disconnect motor leads and remove the "C" ring retaining the charge linkage arms to the motor output shaft.
+Disconnect motor leads.
 Remove the long bolt and spacer securing the motor to the mechanism mid-plate.
-Remove the two socket head cap screws securing the motor to the mechanism top plate.
+Remove the two socket head cap screws securing the motor to the mechanism top plate using a 5/16" allen socket and a 24" extension.
 Disengage the motor output shaft from the charge linkage arms and withdraw motor.